chrisamiller/copyCat/README.md

 # Annotations
 CopyCat requires mapability and gc-content information that is dependent on the read-lengths of your data.
-(It accepts +/- 10bp as reasonable approximations) Annotation files that cover common read lengths on human build37 are hosted at: [https://xfer.genome.wustl.edu/gxfer1/project/cancer-genomics/copyCat/](https://xfer.genome.wustl.edu/gxfer1/project/cancer-genomics/copyCat/)
+(It accepts +/- 10bp as reasonable approximations) Annotation files that cover common read lengths on human build GRCh37, GRCh38, and mm9 are hosted at [https://wustl.app.box.com/s/3950x2fdi5ra1tjxzk73l9hq5l0y7kzl](https://wustl.app.box.com/s/3950x2fdi5ra1tjxzk73l9hq5l0y7kzl)

 # Notes
 - The copyCat package is loosely based on [readDepth](https://code.google.com/p/readdepth/), a tool by the same author.